weygoldt/gridtools/README.md

 - [ ] Migrate to datasets subpackage
 - [ ] Convert the simulations module into a subpackage and refactor
 - [ ] Write a converter that puts all wavetracker and other extracted data into a HDF5 container to clean datasets.
-Also write additional loader functions to do this.
-- [ ] Build unit tests for `gridtools.datasets`
+- [ ] Build unit tests for `gridtools.datasets`.
 - [ ] Make a datavis subpackage hat provides functions to visualize the data
     -  [ ] Spec, track, pos terminal commands to quickly visualize datasets
     -  [ ] animation suite that gets a dataset and start and stop time to animate a full dataset